golo-lang/gradle-golo-plugin/README.md

 ## Project layout

 The plugin adds a Golo source set directory to all source sets defined in the project.
 If you wish to add any Golo code to the main source you should put it in `src/main/golo` subdirectory of your project.
-If you wish to modify the location of a Golo directory for a source set you can do so by using project's `sourceSet` configuration block:
+If you wish to modify the location of a Golo directory for a source set you can do so by using project's `sourceSets` configuration block:

 	sourceSets {
 		main {